SystemsApproach/sdn/onos.rst

 ======================

-We are now ready to move from a single switch with purely local state, to the global, network-wise view maintained by a Network Operating System.
+We are now ready to move from a single switch with purely local state, to the global, network-wide view maintained by a Network Operating System.
 The best way to think about a NOS is that it is like any other horizontally scalable cloud application.
 It consists of a collection of loosely coupled subsystems—as is often associated with a